developmentseed/project-seed/README.md

 The values that are not immediately know should be left blank and filled ASAP.

 ## Gulp for building
-The gulpfile is based on the [gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) yeoman generator.
 The build system currently supports:

 - Image optimization
-- Sass compilation
 - Watchify for JS bundling
 - Minification/uglification where appropriate
 - Serving and live reloading of pages